michaelyatco/choredoor/ChoreDoor5.md

 5. [ ] Great!
 The text changes to 'Game Over!' but notice that you can still open the other doors and play the game.
 Add three new global variables: `door1Clicked`, `door2Clicked`, and `door3Clicked` and set their value to `false`.
 Now add an `if` statement to the beginning of each `doorImage.onclick` event so that the function within is only executed if the door was never clicked.
 Then determine how to use these boolean values to prevent clicking the other doors once the game is over.

-    >Hint - The syntax for this "if-else" statement follows:
+    >Hint - The syntax for this `if-else` statement follows:

      ```
       if(!door1Clicked) {